RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

  - Relaying action from the cloud to local device
  - This relaying could be through an hub / intermediate software / manufacturer SDK / protocol (e.g. Zigbee, Z-Wave) / external APIs

-## Preparation
+## Get started

  - If you have not created the corresponding device type for this proxy yet, create an ARTIK Cloud device type and define the Manifest.
 Note its Device Type ID (DTID).
  - Duplicate the _template folder in artik-proxy-hub/proxies
- - Rename it to a meaningful name (folder name starting with an '_' will not be loaded)
+ - Rename the folder to a meaningful name (folder name starting with an '_' will not be loaded)
- - Edit the package.json
+ - Update package.json:
    -- Fill in "name" field with a meaningful name
    -- Import the API libraries you use in JS file.
  - Update template.js:
- -- Rename file
+   -- Rename it to a meaningful name
    -- Rename Template class
+   -- Implement logics relevant to your proxy
+ - Update config.json

-**The rest of the article is about how to modify the JavaScript file. **
+The rest of the article discusses how to implement logics in the JavaScript file and how to setup configuration in the config file.

+**If not specified, the coding discussion is about the JavaScript file.**

 ## Add or discover a device

 There are two types of devices: discoverable and on-demand.
 You implement 'init()' for a discoverable device and 'addNewDevice()' for on-demaind one.

 ### Discover a device

-In the init() function of JS file, discover local devices, and then declare them by emitting a 'newDevice' event.
+In the init() function of JavaScript file, discover local devices, and then declare them by emitting a 'newDevice' event.
 To discove a device, you normally need the libraries provided by the manufacture of that type of devices.

 The following code snippet uses the faked 3rd party device libary called sdk_bluetoothlock.
 For working examples, consult ../philips-hue/ and ../wemo/.